You have finally gotten over this year’s flu (with the help of this cold fighting broth, perhaps) and now you have a new battle to fight:

 Winter is the season of the kidney, and the kidney supports everything.
 If the kidney is taxed or weakened, the lung will be weakened as well.
 The kidney supporting ginger and walnut support both the kidney and the lung.

-I know that I talk about his book a lot, but between Sally Fallon’s Nourishing Traditions and Pitchford’s book, I’ve learned a ton about eating seasonally and keeping my family healthy.
+I know that I talk about his book a lot, but between Sally Fallon’s Nourishing Traditions and Pitchford’s book (affiliate links), I’ve learned a ton about eating seasonally and keeping my family healthy.
 I highly recommend buying one or both and learning the theory behind eating healthfully and seasonally.
 In time, you’ll be able to create your own recipes and support your family’s health and well-being.

 Resources and Links